 As if the sensitivity to heat wasn’t enough, the heat also intensifies other symptoms.

-Given the increasing temperatures, everyone should be conscientious, stay hydrated, and rest as needed.
+Given the climbing temperatures, everyone should be conscientious, stay hydrated, and rest as needed.
 If you or a loved one has MS, please remember these strategies from the National Multiple Sclerosis Society to ease the effect of the heat:

-· Keep cool in an air-conditioned setting during times of extreme heat and humidity.
+· Keep cool in an air-conditioned setting during stretches of extreme heat and humidity.
 If an air conditioner is necessary to help minimize the symptoms of MS, the cost of this equipment may be tax deductible if the practitioner has written a prescription for it.

 · Use cooling products such as vests, neck wraps, and bandanas, during exercise or outdoor activity, or pre- and post-cool.